TedHusted/awake/awake.md/awake.md

 The brightly lit Kangwon Room at Unit 42 barely holds the large conference table.
 On one end, red and blue folders with white lettering are placed neatly at four places.
 The walls are lined with screens displaying workflow diagrams, use cases, and value streams.

-“Unit 42, is this room secure from listening devices?” asked Dr. Sun Xiuli-jin.
+“Unit 42, is this room secure from listening devices?” asks Dr. Sun Xiuli-jin.

+Dr. Sun is wearing a classic white lab smock that covers a white blouse and dark skirt.
+Her dark hair is pulled back into a bun.
+A pair of reading glasses hang from a silver chain around her neck.

-“Surveillance devices are not detected.
-The last manual sweep was three hours ago.”
+Unit 42:  Surveillance devices are not detected.
+The last manual sweep was three hours ago.

 The door opens.
 An office bot whirs aside so that Dr. Sun’s guests can file in.
-Each makes a slight bow as they pass the doorway.
+Each makes a slight bow when they pass through the doorway.

 “Greetings, my esteemed comrades.
 Please take a seat at the table.”